What is TASC?

 - To help librarians with programs and events for children

-- To gain leadership skills and earn community services hours
+- To gain leadership and basic job skills while earning community services hours

 Who can join TASC?

 Teens in grades 7-12 who have an IPPL card or attend a school within the library's district.

 TASC meets September through May on the third Saturday of the month from 1:30 to 3:30 p.m.
 We discuss and plan upcoming activities, volunteer opportunities, and about ways the library can better serve teens in our community.
 You will earn community service hours for your time at TASC meetings and assisting with library programs and services.